Sapphire1211/git-search/README.md

 ## Test
 A set of end-to-end tests have been provided.
+You will need a chrome to test it.
 If the app is not running, kick off it.
 ```
 npm start